Trending Active Ingredients, Trending Flavors, and Trending Commercialization and Application Technologies.

 Every year, we all try to predict the future.
 Try to anticipate what the new trends will be in the year to come.
 What will be trending in 2026?
 What functional beverage will be stocking the shelves?
 Which flavor will be in every new product?
-It’s impossible to know exactly what next year will bring, but it’s time we give it a try.
+It’s impossible to know exactly what next year will bring, but it’s time we translate the past and present trends into a forecast for the future.

 Functional beverages aren’t “nice to have” anymore.
 They are mainstream, they are everywhere, and consumers have big expectations.
 2026 is shaping up to be a year where consumers want products that feel personal, purposeful, easy to take with them everywhere they go, and most importantly, uncomplicated.